Author: Alun Davies, KEMRI | Wellcome Trust Research Programme

-This new School Engagement theme on Mesh is a growing area of resources that will evolve over the coming months.
-We aim to add project reports and reflections from around the world that use the engagement approaches outlined above.
+This new School Engagement theme on Mesh is a growing area of resources that will continue to evolve with your help.
+We aim to add more project reports and reflections from around the world that use the engagement approaches outlined above.

 If you are part of project or programme engaging school students, teachers and/or schools with health research, please get in touch and showcase your project here.

 To join the community, subscribe to our Engagement in Schools email list here.

 In addition to mapping engagement activities and goals of school engagement, workshop participants also shared the evaluation approaches they had used to explore the contribution their project had made.
 These included: